Kez123man/Netflix_first_project/README.md

 GROUP BY 1
 ```

--- 10. Find rach year and average cotent release by France on Neflix
--- Return the top 3 years with the highest avg content release.
+-- 10. Find rach year and average cotent release by France on Neflix and return the top 3 years with the highest average content release.

 ```sql
 SELECT